elifdonmez/SWE-573-Community-Specific-Info_Man-Sys/README.md

 2. Browse and join existing communities or create a new community.
 3. Share posts within communities and engage in discussions through comments.
 4. Edit community rules if you are the community creator.
+5. Create custom post templates as a community creator.

 ## License